antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 - Data wrangling workflows code generation is for Julia, Python, R, Raku, SQL, and Wolfram Language (WL).
 - Raku's data wrangling functionalities adhere the DSLs and workflows of the popular [Python "pandas"](https://pandas.pydata.org) and [R "tidyverse"](https://www.tidyverse.org).
 - More generally, ML workflows code generators as a rule target R, Python, and WL.
-  - At this point Raku does not have specialized ML software monads.
+  - At this point, only recommender systems Raku-code is generated.
 - The Raku DSL for interacting with LLMs is also implemented in Python and WL; see [AAv8].
   - To be clear, WL's design of LLM functions was copied (or transferred) to Raku.